kdsanman/Data-Structure-Examples/hw2/README.md

  ```

  ### TwoStackQueue.java
+ Task: Build a queue out of two completely separate stacks, S1 and S2.
+Enqueu operations happen by pushing the data on to stack 1.
+Dequeue operations are completed with a pop from stack 2.

  This file contains a program called TwoStackQueue.
 This
  program creates two stacks using Linked Lists and implements unique enqueue
  and dequeue methods to work with the stacks.
 The enqueue method pushes data